Southeast Michigan: Economy

 The main economic activity is manufacturing cars.
 Major manufacturing cities are Warren, Sterling Heights, Dearborn (Henry Ford's childhood home) and Detroit, also called "Motor City" or "Motown".
 Other economic activities include banking and other service industries.
 Most people in Livingston, Macomb, Monroe, Oakland, Washtenaw, and Wayne Counties live in urban areas.
-In the recent years, urban sprawl has affected the areas of Canton, Commerce, Chesterfield, and Clinton townships.
+In the recent years, urban sprawl has affected the areas of Canton, Commerce, Chesterfield, and Macomb townships.
 The metropolitan area is also home to some of the highest ranked hospitals and medical centers, Such as the Detroit Medical Center(DMC), Henry Ford Hospital, Beaumont Hospital, and the University of Michigan hospital in Ann Arbor.

 SEMCOG Commuter Rail is a proposed regional rail link between Ann Arbor and Detroit.

 The Detroit Metro Airport is the busiest in the area with the opening of the McNamara terminal and the now completed North Terminal.
 The airport is located in Romulus.

 Manufacturing and service industries have replaced agriculture for the most part.
 In rural areas of Saint Clair County, Monroe, and Livingston Counties still grow crops such as corn, sugar beets, soy beans, other types of beans, and fruits.
 Romeo and northern Macomb County is well known for its apple and peach orchards.